EZ-boy/EZ-boy.github.io/README.md

 # Hi there 👋
-There is FinnLee’ personal blog, where he writes about life, software enginering, distributed system and thought.
+There is FinnLee’ personal blog, where he writes about life, software engineering, distributed system and thought.
 – Finn Lee